SRombauts/SQLiteCpp/README.md

 To use this wrappers, you need to add the 10 SQLiteC++ source files from the src/ directory in your project code base, and compile/link against the sqlite library.

+You can also build the wrapper as a library; this is how CMake link the examples.

 ### Building the examples:

 A basic Makefile is provided, tested under Linux/Ubuntu 12.10, requiring the sqlite3 static library (sqlite3-dev Debian/Ubuntu package)